Implicit Under-Parameterization Inhibits Data-Efficient Deep Reinforcement Learning: Theoretical Analysis of Implicit Under-Parameterization

 \textbf{Additional notation and assumptions.} We represent the Q-function as a deep linear network with at $\geq 3$ layers, such that $Q(\bs, \ba) = \bW_{N} \bW_\phi [\bs; \ba]$, where $N \geq 3$, $\bW_{N} \in \mathbb{R}^{1 \times d_{N-1}}$ and $\bW_\phi = \bW_{N-1}\bW_{N-2} \cdots \bW_1$ with \mbox{$\bW_i \in \mathbb{R}^{d_i \times d_{i-1}}$ for $i=1, \dots, N-1$}. $\bW_\phi$ maps an input $[\bs;\ba]$ to corresponding penultimate layer' features $\Phi(\bs, \ba)$.
 Let $\bW_j(k, t)$ denotes the weight matrix $\bW_j$ at the $t$-th step of gradient descent during the $k$-th fitting iteration (Algorithm~\ref{alg:fqi}).
 We define $\bW_{k, t} = \bW_N(k, t) \bW_\phi(k, t)$ and $L_{N, k+1}(\bW_{k, t})$ as the TD error objective in the $k$-th fitting iteration.
 We study $\srank_\delta(\bW_\phi(k, t))$ since the rank of features $\Phi = \bW_\phi(k, t) [\mathcal{S}, \mathcal{A}]$ is equal to rank of $\bW_\phi(k, t)$ provided the state-action inputs have high rank.

-We assume that the evolution of the network weights is governed by a continuous-time differential equation~\citep{arora2018optimization} \emph{within} each fitting iteration $k$.
-Similar to \citet{arora2018optimization,arora2019implicit}, we assume that all except the last-layer weights share singular values (a.k.a. ``balancedness'').
+We assume that the evolution of the weights is governed by a continuous-time differential equation~\citep{arora2018optimization} \emph{within} each fitting iteration $k$.
+To simplify analysis, we also assume that all \textit{except the last-layer} weights follow a ``balancedness'' property (Equation~\ref{eqn:actual_balanced}), which suggests that the weight matrices in the consecutive layers in the deep linear network share the same singular values (but with different permutations).
+However, note that we do not assume balancedness for the last layer which trivially leads to rank-1 features, making our analysis strictly more general than conventionally studied deep linear networks.
 In this model, we can characterize the evolution of the singular values of the feature matrix $\bW_{\phi}(k, t)$, using techniques analogous to \citet{arora2019implicit}: \begin{proposition} The singular values of the feature matrix $\bW_\phi(k, t)$ evolve according to:

 for $r = 1, \cdots, \min_{i=1}^{N-1} d_i$, where $\bu_r(k, t)$ and $\bv_r(k, t)$ denote the left and right singular vectors of the feature matrix, $\bW_\phi(k, t)$, respectively. \end{proposition}